ChiyuCC/sequence-breaking-ff6/README.md

 -   You _could_ temporarily add Gau to either party with an empty slot, if you desire to learn some magic or get some rages
     -   Apparently Gau's in battle recruitment scene doesn't check if the other party members are actually Kuku (Sabin) and Kupek (Cyan)
     -   Any moogles won't be animated during his this scene, so Gau will be jumping around all by himself, but the scene doesn't crash
--   Take note that both Barren Falls and the Cave to South Figaro act as "hard" reset points for warping
+-   Take note that both Barren Falls and the Phantom Forest act as "hard" reset points for warping
 -   If you want a specific party to return to the Narshe/Figaro area, you should move them to Doma Castle or Mobliz first
 -   Oddly enough, when you take a peek in Mobliz, you'll find that the dogs and pigeons have been replaced with Terra's
     -   They still make their original sound when you try to interact with them, which is even more disturbing